Bug report #10219

 Please examine the attached dump file and look into this.
 Thanks in advance.

-#2 Updated by Richard Duivenvoorde almost 6 years ago
+#2 Updated by Richard Duivenvoorde about 6 years ago

 - File 3000.zip added